 I wasn’t allowed to eat anything after having blood drawn because I had a CT scheduled for later in the day and eating would interfere with the results.
 But, by grace, the EKG was next and I was able to lie down.

 The EKG was quick and painless.
 Definitely the easiest part of my day.
-While flat on your back, sensors are applied on your legs and arms, and chest.
+While flat on your back, sensors are applied to your legs and arms, and chest.
 It takes longer to set up than to actually run the test.

 The COVID-19 test was next and it was not so painless.
 However, I had the nicest woman execute the test with extreme gentleness.
 Once she was prepared, she stuck the test tip up my nose, let it sit for a long ten seconds, then had to twirl it around and pull it out.
 It’s not pleasant, I’ll put it that way.
 The nurses told me throughout the day they get tested weekly, which is just amazing!

 A DEXA scan was next, which is used to evaluate bone density.
 This was also an easy one.
 It is an open scan and just a couple of different positions here and there and it’s over!
-Because I won’t be absorbing as much calcium through my food, there is great concern over long term bone density.
+Because I won’t be absorbing as much calcium through my food, there is great concern over long-term bone density.

-After the DEXA scan, I met with the “pre-anesthesia” office who asked me a few questions, looked over my EKG and explained how the epidural would work.
+After the DEXA scan, I met with the “pre-anesthesia” office who asked me a few questions, looked over my EKG, and explained how the epidural would work.
 Basically, they will confirm I am indeed myself and that I’m scheduled for a TG.
 They will then give me a small dose of drugs to take the edge off but not enough to knock me out.
 I will still be awake in the operating room while they place the epidural between my shoulder blades.
 They need me to be awake so they can make sure the placement is comfortable and if I feel too much of a pinch, I can let them know to avoid nerve damage.
-Once the epidural is set, they will give me the rest of the anesthesia and I will go to sleep and wake up without a stomach.
+Once the epidural is set, they will give me the rest of the anesthesia, and I will go to sleep and wake up without a stomach.

 The last appointment I had for the day was a CT with contrast.
 Prior to going back to the machine, they asked me to drink 240 mg/mL of Iohexol Oral Solution.
 I really struggled with it.
 The solution was not going down and really wanted to come back up (ew).
 A nurse walking by asked if I was ok and confirmed with the technician that I could stop and we would just go with the 60 mg/mL I had already consumed.
 The CT was so much easier than the MRI.
 They took a scan without contrast and then, using my IV, shot contrast through my system.
 What an odd experience!
 If you’ve never had it done, it feels like a heat wave through your body.
 After another quick scan, it was over.
 It took no more than 15 minutes.